What is a CDP and how does it give marketers the coveted ‘single view’ of their customers?

 Chat with MarTechBot

-Customer data platforms (CDP) are marketer-managed systems designed to collect customer data from all sources, normalize it and build unique, unified profiles of each individual customer.
+Customer data platforms (CDP) are marketer-managed systems designed to collect customer data from all sources.
+Customer data is then normalized and unified, to build unique profiles of each customer.
 The result is a persistent, unified customer database that shares data with other marketing technology systems.
+Marketers are increasingly interested in customer data platforms.
+A report by Mordor Research predicts that the number of these platforms will triple by 2028.

 Our new report, “Customer Data Platforms: A Marketer’s Guideis now available for free download.

-One factor driving this trend is the increasing importance of customer experience, which is improved through timely data gathering, AI-assisted segmentation and the personalization of interactions.
+One reason for this trend is the growing focus on customer experience.
+This is achieved by collecting data in a timely manner, using AI to segment customers, and personalizing interactions.
 At the same time, marketers are facing the gradual, but seemingly inevitable, extinction of third-party data as fuel for their marketing programs.
-Therefore, businesses are looking to CDPs to bolster their first-party data and engage in privacy-compliant practices like sharing through data clean rooms.
+Businesses are using CDPs to strengthen their own data and follow privacy rules, such as sharing data in clean rooms.

 CDPs enable marketers to create a single view of the customer by gathering data from software deployed throughout the organization.
-High expectations, along with the proliferation of possible customer touchpoints, make cross-device IDs and identity resolution — the ability to consolidate and normalize disparate sets of data collected across multiple touchpoints into an individual profile that represents the customer or prospect — critical for helping marketers, sales and service professionals deliver the ideal total customer experience.
+Having high expectations and many ways to reach customers means that cross-device IDs and identity resolution are important.
+This means combining data from different sources to create a profile of each customer.
+This helps marketers, salespeople and service providers give customers the best experience possible.
 CDPs offer this consolidation and normalization and also make the data profiles freely available to other systems that deliver campaigns, webpages and other interactions.

 What is a customer data platform (CDP)?